Up to 60% off sofas & mattresses — limited‑time deals.

 • Consistent comfort across upright and relaxed sitting

-• Seat depth felt friendly to more body types
+• Seat depth worked for more body types

-• Easy to settle back in after getting up
+• Easy to settle back into after getting up

 Who it is best for